AdlaiMB/Tic-Tac-Toe/README.md

 ## Description

-A basic project to get more experience with designing and creating a website.
+A basic Tic-Tac-Toe project to get more experience with designing and creating a website.

 ---